Oxford-Cambridge Arc: ‘Most people don't know what it is’

 This statement provides us with ammunition to attack the OxCam Arc proposals.

-the results of a ‘conversation’ with selected stakeholders held in March 2021 and then asks a series of questions in an attempt to ascertain people's priorities under various topics.
-For each of the four ‘pillars’ respondents are asked to rate issues as ‘Not important/ Less important/ Neutral/ Important/ Very Important’, but very few of the matters listed are going to be rated by anyone as ‘not important’!
+The Government published its consultation Creating a vision for the Oxford-Cambridge Arc in July 2021.
+The document is divided into four themed sections (or ‘pillars’) of Environment, Economy, Connectivity and Infrastructure, and Place-making.
+Following an introduction comprising the Arc’s history and background information, the statement summarised the results of a ‘conversation’ with selected stakeholders held in March 2021 and then asked a series of questions in an attempt to ascertain people's priorities under various topics.
+For each of the four ‘pillars’ respondents were asked to rate issues as ‘Not important/ Less important/ Neutral/ Important/ Very Important’, but very few of the matters listed were going to be rated by anyone as ‘not important’!
 A questionnaire that prompts the answers that everything is ‘important’ is pretty unhelpful.
-So respondents should make the most of the ‘Anything else’ questions to make their points.
+So respondents should have made the most of the ‘Anything else’ questions to make their points.

-Despite this drawback, it is essential that as many people and organisations in the Arc as possible respond to the consultation.
-It is especially important that Parish and Town Councils and other community groups do so, but the consultation is open to everyone.
-This is the first real chance to influence the future of the Arc and development within it — we must not lose the opportunity.
-If anyone wants help in understanding the Vision or completing the questionnaire, please contact your local CPRE Branch listed here and they will be pleased to help.
+Despite this drawback, we hope that as many people and organisations in the Arc as possible responded to the consultation.
+It was especially important that Parish and Town Councils and other community groups did so, but the consultation was open to everyone.
+This was the first real chance to influence the future of the Arc and development within it.
+The consultation document can still be viewed at https://cdn.placebuilder.io/prod/2021/07/19/87/87a82cf2.pdf although the deadline was 12th October 2021.

 Reaction to Policy Paper from Bedford Mayor Dave Hodgson